michaelloughnane/bitcamp-devops-6-course/responses/07_use-fs.md

 ## Use the FS module to use a templated comment

-We will make the following changes to the current workflow file:
+Make the following changes to the current workflow file:

 - Add the `actions/checkout` action so we can read the templated response file located at `.github/ISSUE_RESPONSES/comment.md`
 - Add JavaScript to use the Node.js File System module to place the contents of our templated response as the body of the issue comment.